 I’ve always loved the look of glitter on a cake, but purchasing edible glitter always seems a bit above my crafting pay grade.
 As a result, I started dreaming about making my own.
 It’s really simple to make, and the glitter can be tinted to any color imaginable.
-I am so in love with this cake!
-The gorgeous texture and pretty details make it great treat for showers, birthdays, and parties this coming spring.
+I am so in love with this sugar glitter layer cake!
+The gorgeous texture and pretty details make it a great treat for showers, birthdays, and parties this coming spring.
 Shimmer, shine, eat… repeat!

 Your favorite cake mix in any flavor (here’s my favorite), 1 can of frosting, white sparkling sugar (8 oz), and Pearl Dust in the colors you want (they come in 0.05oz vials).

 Frost the cake and place in fridge for 20 minutes to chill.
 Cut a strip of parchment long enough to go around the circumference of the cake, then place parchment around the top half of the cake.
 With a pan underneath (to catch any sugar that falls — it will be a lot!) put a small amount of the colored sugar in your palm, tilt the cake, and with a slightly cupped hand, quickly but gently apply the sugar to the sides of the cake.
 It’s a messy process but you can re-use any sugar that doesn’t stick and falls on the pan.
-Continue to apply the sugar around the entire cake.
+Continue to apply the sugar around the entire glitter cake.

 Remove the parchment strip from the top half of the cake.
 Some of the frosting will come off; simply re-frost any spots that need retouching.
-Cut another strip of parchment that fits around and completely covers the decorated base of the cake.
+Cut another strip of parchment that fits around and completely covers the decorated base of the glitter cake.
 Repeat the process of applying the second colored sugar to the top.

 To create the glittering mint garnish, make simple sugar; mix 1/2 cup sugar + 1/2 cup water in a small pan, stir on the stove over medium heat until sugar is dissolved and let cool.

 With a clean brush, apply a bit of simple sugar to the tip of a clean mint leaf, then use another brush to apply a thin layer of pearl dust.
-You can also sprinkle the DIY colored sugar over the mint leaf for a more substantial look.
+You can also sprinkle the DIY colored sugar over the mint leaf for a more substantial glitter cake look.

 Photography and styling by Athena Plichta.
 Creative direction by Victoria Hudgins for A Subtle Revelry.